-- 10. This statement saves the output of the TESTRAN interpreter as a cataloged data set.
-This data set can later be referred to by name for processing by the TESTRAN editor. - 11.
-This statement is optional.
-If present, it defines a data set to contain an abnormal termination dump. - 12.
+- 12. This statement is optional.
+If present, it defines a data set to contain an abnormal termination dump.
+To limit this dump to problem program areas, the ddname SYSABEND can be changed to SYSUDUMP. - 13.
 This statement is optional.
 If present, it defines a data set that is used by the problem program.
 It can be repeated as necessary to define any number of data sets.

 Sequentially organized input data sets can appear in the input stream.
-However, in a system with a primary control program or with MFT, only one data set can appear in the input stream, and it must be defined by the last DD statement for the step GO.
+However, in a system with the primary control program, only one data set can appear in the input stream, and it must be defined by the last DD statement for the step GO.